- 1 Top 7 Best VCR DVD Combo Compared

 WHY WE LIKE IT: This dependable DVD/VCR Combo is ideal for a wide range of users including analog TV owners thanks to the supported RF connection.
 Program up to a month’s worth of live recordings in advance, connect your gaming console, and enjoy crystal clear VHS playback with the 19-micron heads, all without confusing dubbing features.

 While visual output is limited to 480p and doesn’t feature VHS to DVD dubbing, this combo player is commendable because you can pre-program the VCR to record up to eight programs as far as one month in advance.
-WIth the DVD player, you’ll enjoy enhanced controls that allow you to zoom in, instant replay, and parental controls.
+With the DVD video player, you’ll enjoy enhanced controls that allow you to zoom in, instant replay, and parental controls.
 Speaking of TV entertainment, learn about the best place to buy a TV online.

 Award: Easiest to Use